OnTheSideNet/website/Code-Of-Conduct.md

 ## Acknowledgements

-This Code of Conduct is adapted from the Community Covenant (http://community-covenant.net), version 1.0, available at http://community-covenant.net/version/1/0/.
-The Community Covenant is an open source effort and is built on codes of conduct that came before it, including the Contributor Covenant (http://contributor-covenant.org/) and the LGBTQ in Tech community code of conduct (http://lgbtq.technology/coc.html).
+This Code of Conduct is adapted from the [Community Covenant, version 1.0](http://community-covenant.net/version/1/0/).
+The Community Covenant is an open source effort and is built on codes of conduct that came before it, including the [Contributor Covenant](http://contributor-covenant.org/) and the [LGBTQ in Tech community code of conduct](http://lgbtq.technology/coc.html).

 ## License

-Community Covenant by Coraline Ada Ehmke is licensed under a Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/).
+Community Covenant by Coraline Ada Ehmke is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Based on a work at http://community-covenant.net/.